Riotcoke123/EngageMetrics4YT/README.md

     <li>Save data to a JSON file for further analysis.</li>
 </ul>

-<h2>Beta Testing</h2>
-<p>This project is currently in beta testing.
-We are continuously working to identify and resolve bugs related to bot engagement metrics.
-Your feedback is invaluable to us as we improve this tool!</p>

 <h2>Installation</h2>
 <pre><code>pip install google-api-python-client</code></pre>
 <p>Ensure you have Python installed and use pip to install the required package.</p>